arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 * Connect GND of LedRing with GND on Wemos
 * Connect DI (data in) of LedRing via the 470 ohm resistor with D2 on Wemos (GPIO4)
 * Put the 1000uF capacitor in parallel with the LedRing (so the + on 5v and – on the GND. _An Electrolytic capacitor has a + and – pin so pay attention!_

-An additional power supply is not required (for 12 Pixel ledring) as long as you don’t turn on all leds on white full power.
+* _connect D1 to GND during startup to force AP mode with initial password_ An additional power supply is not required (for 12 Pixel ledring) as long as you don’t turn on all leds on white full power.

 # 3. Device Setup #